BerriAI/litellm/docs/my-website/docs/providers/bedrock.md

 ## Supported AWS Bedrock Models
-Here's an example of using a bedrock model with LiteLLM
+Here's an example of using a bedrock model with LiteLLM.
+For a complete list, refer to the [model cost map](https://github.com/BerriAI/litellm/blob/main/model_prices_and_context_window.json)

 | Model Name                 | Command                                                          |
 |----------------------------|------------------------------------------------------------------|